venkata-naveen-varma/chat-application/README.md

 > Enter a Display name and room number to create a chat room

-> Now you can start chatting with anyone who enters into the roomas a group form any location, you can even share locations
+> Now you can start chatting with anyone as a group fromm any location, you can even share locations